hilton/hilton.github.com/training/documentation.md

 Attendees will review existing documentation and write their own additions.

-**Each attendees is expected to bring a laptop with text editor installed** that the attendee is comfortable using.
+**Each attendee is expected to bring a laptop with text editor installed** that the attendee is comfortable using.
 Each attendee should also have a GitHub account.